Jamaican Callaloo Patty Recipe

 To make the callaloo patties, first, make a batch of Jamaican callaloo and set it aside to cool completely.
 This can be prepared ahead of time.

-Prepare the crust, combine Gluten-Free All-Purpose Flour (I used Krusteaz brand) in a bowl, add almond flour, ground flaxseeds, curry powder, baking powder, salt in a large bowl and mix well.
+Prepare the crust by combining Gluten-Free All-Purpose Flour (Krusteaz brand), almond flour, ground flaxseeds, curry powder, baking powder, and salt in a large bowl; mix well.

 Preheat oven 400 degrees F. Line a baking sheet with parchment paper and lightly spray or grease with oil.
 Set aside.